College of Letters & Science

 History/Gen&WS 519 Sexuality, Modernity, and Social Change

-Med Hist/Gen&WS 524 Medical History of Sex and Sexuality
+Med Hist/Gen&WS 524 The Medical History of Sex and Sexuality

 Theatre 420 Theatre and Society

-Special topics courses, such as History 275 and Gender and Women's Studies 340, may be taught with a number of different LGBT topics and therefore may be taken more than once, so long as the topic is different.
+*Topics courses, such as History 275 and Gen&WS 340, may be taught with a number of different LGBT topics and therefore may be taken more than once, so long as the topic is different.

 Students are encouraged to contact the advisor with questions about whether a course should count or with suggestions for courses that should be added to the list.

-Students must have already completed at least 9 credits in the certificate before taking the capstone course, Gen&WS 642.
+Students must have already completed at least 9 credits in the certificate before taking the capstone course, Gen&WS 642, and can be taken concurrently with the introductory course, Soc/Gen&WS/Inter-LS 200: Introduction to LGBT Studies.

 - Not more than one course can be taken at the elementary (E) level to count for the LGBT Studies certificate.